lucasgdb/rename-music-files-y2meta/README.md

 ## How to use

 -  clone this repo: `git clone https://github.com/lucasnaja/rename-music-files-y2mate.git`
+-  Make a new dir named `input`.
-- move the music files downloaded by y2mate.com into the cloned repo.
+-  move the music files downloaded by y2mate.com into the made dir.
-- type `node src/index.js` or just `node .`
+-  type `yarn convert` to convert the downloaded songs.

 ## Example